The network signature of constellation line figures

-\subsection{[Hypothesis II] The region of the sky associates with the visual signature of constellations across cultures}
+\subsubsection{[Hypothesis II] The region of the sky associates with the visual signature of constellations across cultures}

-Multi-cultural constellation data which overlap in the sky make possible a distinction to be made between the background data (for example, the star pattern around the celestial north pole) and the foreground data (the line figures drawn in that region across cultures).
+Having multi-cultural constellation data over the same sky allows us to make a distinction between the background data (e.g., the star pattern around the celestial north pole) and the foreground data (i.e., the line figures drawn in that region by various cultures).
 Since the background data is fixed, a complementary hypothesis arises: the sky background itself may be the significant driver of constellation shapes, overpowering the role of the culture typology.
-For example, variants of the Big Dipper and Orion asterisms recur across cultures~\cite{berezkin2005cosmic}, and the set of recurring constellations also extends beyond these examples and can be cognitively motivated~\cite{kemp2020perceptual}.
-Some degree of similarity is motivated by the fixed set of stars in a sky region, but does some diversity remain in the network or spatial features of the constellations?
-We thus answer the question: \begin{description} \itemsep{0mm} \item[II] The {\bf sky region}: Is there recurrent universality in the visual signature of constellations per region of the sky, or, on the contrary, diversity? \end{description}
+Variants of the Big Dipper, Orion, and other star groups recur across cultures~\cite{berezkin2005cosmic,kemp2020perceptual}, but does diversity remain in the design of line figures?
+We answer the question: \begin{description} \itemsep{0mm} \item[II] The {\bf sky region}: Is there recurrent universality in the visual signature of constellations per region of the sky, or, on the contrary, diversity? \end{description}